ramkikannan/ramkikannan.github.io/teaching.md

 ### Attendance Policy

 <p style='text-align: justify;'>
 This is a hybrid course – with some in-class lectures and some over zoom/teams.
 All the classes will be recorded over zoom for future reference.
 We request the students to mute their mic and video while joining the lectures remotely.
 The zoom/teams lectures will also be projected in the class room.
+We will send the zoom link to all the registered students.
+Students who didnt get the email from us, send the TA or the instructor an email to get the link.

 Login regularly to complete your work, so that you do not have to spend a lot of time reviewing and refreshing yourself regarding the content.
 </p>